wp-plugins/404-to-301/readme.txt

 If your website has some 404 error pages then it will affect your SEO badly.
 Users will leave your site if they get 404 not found error.

-Using this plugin you can redirect users or Google bot to any other pages using 301 redirect method.
+Using <a href="http://www.joelsays.com/plugins/404-to-301/">this plugin</a> you can redirect users or Google bot to any other pages using 301 redirect method.
 That will show them as permanently moved and it is good for SEO.

 Also you can use 302 and 307 redirect too (Temporary redirect method).

-Features of 404 to 301 plugin are,
+Features of <a href="http://www.joelsays.com/plugins/404-to-301/">404 to 301</a> plugin are,

  * You can use any link to redirect.
  * No more 404 errors.